-Virginia is home to seven classic carousels.
-We have only visited the carousel in Hampton.
+Virginia is home to six active classic carousels.
+We have only visited the carousels in Hampton and Charlottesville.

 Hampton is home to a beautifully restored and maintained 1920 Philadelphia Toboggan Company (#50) carousel.
 The carousel has 32 jumpers, 16 standers and two chariots.
 The band organ is a 1914 Wilhelm Bruder and Sohn Model 79.
 The carousel is listed on the National Register of Historic Places.